Shimanchu nu Kwii

 A bi-annual magazine made by and for Shimanchu across the globe.
 'Kwii' meaning voice in Uchināguchi, a Ryukyuan language.
-Now accepting submissions!
+Issue #1 out soon!

 Estamos muito animados para dar vida ao Shimanchu nu Kwii, uma revista que eleva as vozes dos Shimanchu ao redor do mundo.
 As inscrições já estão abertas para a nossa edição inaugural!
 O tema para essa edição é “honrando nossos antepassados” e iríamos amar ter a sua história.

 Estamos muy emocionados de dar vida a Shimanchu nu Kwii, una revista que dará voces de los Shimanchu de todo el mundo. ¡Ya están abiertas las inscripciones para nuestra edición inaugural!
 El tema de esta edición es “Honrando a nuestros antepasados” y nos encantaría contar con sus historias.

 The editorial team is composed of four Shimanchu in the diaspora living on the unceeded territories of Turtle Island and Indigenous land of “Australia”.
 Each of us is on a journey of reconnecting with our roots, learning about our culture, and understanding what it means to be “Shimanchu”.
 Through involvement in various Shimanchu communities, we felt that there was a wealth of talent and creativity among us, and we wanted to create a space where we could highlight the work of Shimanchu across the globe.
 Thus "Shimanchu Nu Kwii" was born, meaning "Voices of Shimanchu" in Uchināguchi (one of the Ryukyuan languages).
 We encourage you to submit your work to our magazine, and we hope you enjoy reading "Shimanchu Nu Kwii"!